MicrosoftDocs/globalization/globalization/methodology/how-to-release-products-internationally.md

 ---
 title: How to release products internationally
-description: Introduction to strategy decisions and other important concerns for international products. ms.topic: how-to
+description: Introduction to strategy decisions and other important concerns for international products.
 author: m-kauppinen
 ms.author: v-mikau
 ms.topic: conceptual #Required; leave this attribute/value as-is.